Suggested links

 • Stomach cramps

-Medical detox centers offer many services to ensure your health and well-being, none more important than your health.
+Medical detox centers offer a wide range of services to ensure your health and well-being throughout the process.
 Trained medical professionals will monitor the patient and provide care to help alleviate withdrawal symptoms.

-Fentanyl detox can take place during inpatient rehab or a partial hospitalization program (PHP), but standalone detox programs are also available.
+Fentanyl detox can occur during inpatient rehab or a partial hospitalization program (PHP), but standalone centers are also available.

-Medication-assisted treatment (MAT) includes medications that are FDA-approved or commonly used off-label to help treat withdrawal symptoms, especially for opioid use disorder and alcohol use disorder.
+Medication-assisted treatment (MAT) includes medications that are FDA-approved or commonly used off-label to help treat symptoms of withdrawal for opioid use disorder.

 FDA-approved medications for fentanyl withdrawal symptoms include: